kscharpf/RoboND-DeepLearning-Project/writeup.md

 | Visible | 131 | 2 | 170 | 0.997 | 0.441 | 0.245 |

 The final score calculated from these intermediate results was** 0.441**.

+## Model
+The model is located in data/weights/model_weights.h5 and data/weights/config_model_weights.h5.

 ## Experimentation
 The quadcopter successfully found the hero however the inference engine appears to have run too slowly on my host (no gpu).
 The result was stalls in the quad and the textual output of the inference processing reporting the target found followed by target lost.